Visit your health professional at least 4 to 6 weeks before your trip to check whether you need any vaccinations or other preventive measures.

 Check the latest country-specific information and advice from the National Travel Health Network and Centre (NaTHNaC) on the TravelHealthPro website or from NHS (Scotland) on the fitfortravel website.
 Useful information and advice about healthcare abroad is also available on the NHS Choices website.

 Rabies has been reported in domestic and wild animals, and there have been several fatalities this year.
 You should avoid direct contact with animals and take precautions to protect yourself.

 There are excellent private hospitals in Thailand but they can be expensive.
 Public hospitals and clinics in Thailand are not always up to UK standards, particularly outside Bangkok and in the coastal islands.
 Many hospitals require guarantee of payment before they will start treatment.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.

-High levels of air pollution can occur in major urban areas including in Bangkok, and may aggravate bronchial, sinus or asthma conditions.
+High levels of air pollution can occur in major urban areas, including in Bangkok and Chiang Mai, which is also affected by regional smoke haze.
+This may aggravate bronchial, sinus or asthma conditions.
 Children, the elderly and those with pre-existing medical conditions may be especially affected.
 You can check air quality levels for many cities in real time on the World Air Quality Index website.

-During March and April there is often smoke haze and resulting poor air quality across parts of the north and north-east of Thailand.
-This air pollution may aggravate bronchial, sinus or asthmatic conditions.
+During March and April there is often smoke haze and resulting poor air quality and heavier pollution across parts of the north, north-east and south of Thailand.
 Keep up-to-date with local information and seek medical advice on appropriate precautions.
 Regular air quality reports for Thailand (and the ASEAN region) are available from the Singapore Meteorological Service.